Frequently Asked Questions and Answers:

 Any student with an associate of arts degree or an associate of science degree is waived from all general education requirements except PREP 499, Career Preparation and Planning (or equivalent course requirement in the student’s major).
 If you were a first time, full-time student at an institution other than Southwestern College, then you are waived from the PREP 100 first year seminar requirement.
 If you have a bachelor’s degree, then you are waived from all general education requirements.
 Any exception to the above requirements must be approved by the director of general education.

 Evaluation of transfer credit is the most time-intensive process our office does.
-Please allow up to eight weeks for transfer credit to be evaluated and posted.
+Please allow up to eight weeks from the start of your first term of enrollment for transfer credit to be evaluated and posted.
 When your credits are posted, you will be able to view them on your self-service account.

 Please click here for a list of books required for each class.